Globalization has caught up with the footwear industry, and offshore manufacturing has risen in popularity over the last few decades.

 The brand focuses on custom and made-to-measure leather shoes, but it also has ready-to-wear styles available at some retail stores.

-Esquivel shoes are hand-crafted in southern California by a group of artisans.
+Esquivel shoes are hand-crafted by a group of artisans in southern California.
 Prices range from $225 for ready-made sandals to over $1,000 for boots.

 14. Mark Albert Boots: A New Era of Quality Shoemaking

-Mark Albert’s great-grandfather worked as a cobbler in his Somerset shop, and he passed on his shoemaking techniques to the manufacturer that is now creating all Mark Albert Boots footwear.
+Mark Albert’s great-grandfather worked as a cobbler in his Somerset shop.
+He passed on his shoemaking techniques to the manufacturer that now creates all Mark Albert Boots footwear.

 The company is focused on producing durable, quality shoes and boots in its factory in Somerset, Pennsylvania.